 Managing side effects of treatment for vulvar cancer

 It will take some time to recover from the physical and emotional changes caused by treatment for vulvar cancer.
-Treatment side effects can vary – some women experience many side effects, while others have few.
+Treatment side effects can vary – some people experience many side effects, while others have few.
 Side effects may last from a few weeks to a few months or, in some cases, years or permanently.
 This page includes ways to reduce or manage the discomfort that side effects may cause.

 It is common to feel very tired and lack energy during and after cancer treatment.
 Your tiredness may continue for a while after treatment has finished.
-Some women find it takes them a few years to feel well again.
+Some people find it takes them a few years to feel well again.

 Tips for managing fatigue